djpandit007/turbo-invention/Section3-Configuration.md

    Existing pods will be evicted if they don't tolerate the taint.
    These pods may have been scheduled before the taint was applied.

+## 62: Node Selectors

+Node selector is a simple, basic concept which helps us assign pod to a node.
+This is done by labeling the node with some key-value pair.
+Then we add this pair under the `nodeSelector` section in pod definition YAML.
+Node selector cannot be used to build complex rules like `NOT`, `AND`, etc.
+To tackle this shortcoming, we use Node Affinity rules.

 ## Noteworthy Commands

 ```bash